mundaneprogramming/mundaneprogramming.github.io/examples/combining-text-files.md

 ## Baby names by year

-How the SSA packages the _by year_ baby names text files is a little more complicated.
+How the SSA packages the [nationwide _by year_ baby names text files](http://www.ssa.gov/oact/babynames/names.zip) is more complicated.

 Each year has its own headerless file:

 ~~~
 NationalReadMe.pdf  yob1924.txt   yob1969.txt